 The Amex Green card’s credit score requirement is 700+.
 This means you need at least good credit to have a decent chance of approval.
 The Amex Green card’s credit score requirement is comparable to that of several other American Express cards.
 Some users report being approved with lower scores, but it’s a much safer bet to wait for a score of 700 before applying. … read full answer

-The American Express® Green Card’s credit score requirement alone doesn’t determine your approval or rejection.
+The Amex Green card’s credit score requirement alone doesn’t determine your approval or rejection.
 But it is a key component.
 Amex also considers annual income, employment status, monthly rent/mortgage payments and existing debt, among other factors.

-Here’s the American Express Green Card credit score requirement and more:
+Here’s the Amex Green card credit score requirement and more: